nix-community/developer-workshop/2023-11-report/index.md

 Preparations started in June 2023, right after the event, by writing up a report, processing feedback, and sketching a schedule for the next event.
 In the four months before the event, we invited many guests and followed up with reminders, refined the agenda, and prepared some of the logistics.
-While originally there were ideas to make some progress on project governance topics, some key people couldn't make it this time and it turned out that the schedule wouldn't have allowed for it anyway.
+While originally there were plans to work on project governance topics, some key people couldn't make it to the workshop this time and it turned out that the schedule wouldn't have allowed for it anyway.

-A brief survey on state the 6-months objectives from the last workshop showed that it wouldn't make sense to have a separate agenda item for that.
+A brief survey of the 6-month-objectives from the last workshop showed that it wouldn't make sense to have a separate agenda item for those.
 There is progress on a few of the objectives though:
 - @zimbatm launched [Nix packaging as a service](https://discourse.nixos.org/t/beta-launch-nix-packaging-as-a-service/34683)
 - The [commercial support page](https://nixos.org/community/commercial-support) on nixos.org got more specific with respect to which support services are offered